Disney+ Day: 2021

-2022 event
+2022

 The second Disney+ Day event was held on September 8, 2022, ahead of the 2022 D23 Expo.
 Similar to the previous year, the event was accompanied by the release of several films and series produced by Disney, Pixar, Marvel, Lucasfilm, and National Geographic onto Disney's streaming services.
 A discount was once again offered to new Disney+ subscribers, while five Disney-owned films were re-released at select AMC Theatres locations.
 Disney Parks again featured a series of special promotions and celebrations, shopDisney introduced new Disney+ Day-themed merchandise, and Disney also announced promotions for National Geographic Digital, Uber One, and Disney Movie Insiders.

 Reception

 The 2021 Disney+ Day event was negatively received.
 Chelsea Avestruz of Screen Rant called it an "unadulterated disaster", criticizing Disney for publishing its announcements in the form of a "poorly constructed" Twitter thread and failing to prevent leaks online.
 Adam B. Vary of Variety and Hannah Shaw-Williams of /Film echoed Avestruz's sentiments regarding the Twitter thread, with Vary adding that the company failed to generate excitement due to the lack of new footage shown and Shaw-Williams questioning Disney's decision to release most of the new MCU and Star Wars footage on Disney+, effectively behind a paywall.
 Many viewers expressed their disappointment and confusion online, especially fans of the MCU and Star Wars.
 From November 12 through 14, Disney+ experienced a spike in subscriber growth, gaining a total of approximately 306,322 sign-ups over the course of three days.